bigfix/developer.bigfix.com/site/reference/world.md

 # system wow64 folder : folder

-Returns a filesystem object corresponding to a &amp;quot;Windows On Windows 64&amp;quot; system folder, which does not exist on 32-bit Windows.
+Returns a filesystem object corresponding to a "Windows On Windows 64" system folder, which does not exist on 32-bit Windows.
 You can find out more about the WOW64 system folder at the Microsoft site: http://msdn.microsoft.com/library/default.asp?url=/library/en-us/sysinfo/base/getsystemwow64directory.asp.

 # system x32 folder : folder